Gaman

-The film's music was by Jaidev, who won the National Film Award for Best Music Direction in 1979 for his work, and for the Song "Aap ki Yaad Aati Rahi", Chhaya Ganguly won a National Film Award for Best Female Playback Singer.
-Shahryar wrote songs for the film, most notably "Seene Mein Jalan, Aankhon Mein Toofaan", sung by Suresh Wadkar, which highlighted the alienation and broken dreams of the migrant community.
+The film's music was by Jaidev, who won the National Film Award for Best Music Direction in 1979 for his work, and for the song "Aap ki Yaad Aati Rahi", Chhaya Ganguly won a National Film Award for Best Female Playback Singer.
+Shahryar wrote songs for the film, most notably "Seene Mein Jalan, Aankhon Mein Toofaan", sung by Suresh Wadkar, which highlights the alienation and broken dreams of the migrant community.
 Ghazal singer Hariharan made his playback singing debut with the film.

 Plot

-In order to improve their lifestyle, Ghulam Hasan (Farooq Shaikh), who hails from Lakhimpur Kheri, a town in Uttar Pradesh, decides to relocate to Bombay, on the insistence of his close friend Lalulal Tiwari (Jalal Agha).
+In order to improve their lifestyle, Ghulam Hasan (Farooq Shaikh), who hails from Kotwara, Kheri, a town in Uttar Pradesh, decides to relocate to Bombay, on the insistence of his close friend Lalulal Tiwari (Jalal Agha).
 He leaves behind his ailing mother and wife (Smita Patil).
 Lalulal helps him get a job cleaning taxis.
 Ghulam subsequently learns how to drive, and is hired to drive a taxi.
-In spite of his best efforts, he is unable to save enough money to visit Lucknow and his family.
+In spite of his best efforts, he is unable to save enough money to visit Kotwara and his family.

 Lalulal has problems of his own, in spite of being settled in Bombay for several years.
 Having a sweetheart, Yashodra (Gita Siddharth), he is unable to even rent a decent apartment, and lives in a shanty tenement, which is slated to be demolished by the Bombay Municipal Corporation.
+Ghulam receives a letter from his wife and learns that his mother's health has deteriorated.
+Ghulam is in need of about ₹ 500.
+Lalulal arranges some money for him but advises him to send money by money order instead of going to his hometown.

-Ultimately, Lalulal and Yashodara are murdered by the latter's family, as the family wants Yashodara to support them instead of marrying Lalulal.
-Ghulam decides to return to Lucknow, but procrastination prevents him from doing so.
+Ultimately, Lalulal and Yashodara are murdered by the latter's family, as the family wants Yashodara to go to Dubai for work to support them instead of marrying Lalulal.
+This incident is a big blow to Ghulam and he decides to return to Kotwara, but procrastination prevents him from doing so.
 Closing shots show him driving his taxi in the city of dreams.